BuiKhanhHuy/BuiKhanhHuy/README.md

 - 💬 Ask me about ...anything
 - 📫 How to reach me: khuy220@gmail.com
 - 😄 Pronouns: You/Your
-- ⚡ Fun fact: I'am very funny
+- ⚡ Fun fact: I am very funny

 ## 😉 Talk with me:
 <p align="left">